 Although the COVID-19 pandemic has undoubtedly thrown a wrench in conventional learning, there’s one silver lining for educators: a tutoring boom.
 “Parents are worried that their kids are falling behind,” says Will Li, chief education officer and co-founder of TutorOcean, a virtual learning platform.
-Anxieties that stem from last spring’s rapid switch from in-person instruction to distanced learning and uncertainty around what the 2020-2021 school year will look like are driving many to explore additional resources such as online tutoring, he notes.
+Anxieties that stem from spring 2020’s rapid switch from in-person instruction to distanced learning and uncertainty around what the 2021-2022 school year will look like are driving many to explore additional resources such as online tutoring, he notes.

 In fact, private tutoring is forecast to grow at an annual rate of over 7% and reach a market size of $279.3 billion by the end of 2027, according to a recent report from ResearchandMarkets.com.
 Li is seeing this growth firsthand, noting, “Our platform sees ongoing, 20% month-over-month increases in new users, including this past July, a month in which we more typically see a summertime slowdown.”

 Start a tutoring business and a piece of that lucrative pie could be yours.
 “It has never been a better time to be a tutor with many people newly unemployed or working reduced or more flexible hours,” says Li.
 “It has also never been easier to find a much-needed supplemental income from tutoring.”

 But how do you do it?
 What do you need to know?
 And how can you increase your odds of success?
 Here are tips from Li and other experts to help get you going.